-Nonetheless, I had an amazing trip.
+Nonetheless, I had an amazing trip, without the usual crowds.
 And I’m ready to hand over what I thought was a smashing 10 day itinerary for southern Spain.

-Tips For Traveling in Andalucia
+Tips For Driving in Andalusia

 I flew into beautiful Seville and worked my way east, flying out of Granada.
 But you could just as easily reverse the direction and start in Granada.
 Starting in Seville meant that I didn’t need a car the first few days.

 By far the best way to see Andalusia is by car.
 That way, you’re not limited by bus or train schedules and you can stop wherever you want.
 A car is the gift of freedom.